Johnson Matthey and Royal Mail updates boost Britain's FTSE

 While most blue chip corporate updates were well-received, the picture was more mixed in the mid-caps.
 Poundland fell 20 percent after reporting a slump in profits, hit by higher store opening costs.

 “The price war which has been waged by the major supermarkets is spilling over into the bargain basement with Poundland seeing a 26 percent drop in first-half profits,” Russ Mould, Investment Director at AJ Bell, said in a note.
-(Additional reporting by Atul Prakash; Editing by Mark Trevelyan)
+(Reporting by Alistair Smout; Editing by Mark Trevelyan)